ashutoshmjain/gita/src/how.md

 `arjun uvaach`, the name of this web app, means `Arjuna` said ..

 `Arjuna` was a friend and life-long student of `Krishna`.
 His voice stands for the questions we mortals have when tested and confused.
 And also the magical discernment after `Krishna` unveiled the knowledge to him.
-Their conversation amidst the battlefield is the most potent discussion ever penned down - `Bhagvad Gita` - song of the god.
-At the end of this conversation, he said
+Their conversation amidst the battlefield is the most potent thread ever penned down - `Bhagvad Gita`.
+It literally means sung by god!

+At the end of this conversation, `Arjuna` said

 > Nashto Moha , Smritir Labdha
 >
 > Having attained the wisdom, I am now devoid of all illusions.

-This publication aspires to be a gradual decryption of knowledge locked in that conversation - from its history to its timelessness.
+This publication aspires to decrypt `Gita` wisdom - from its history to its timelessness.
 It is meant to be a working place for the ideas and artifacts surrounding the epic.

 ## icons and navigation ..